6 Ways to Spark Workspace Creativity

 Taking employees’ feedback seriously can go a long way.
 As you move up in the hierarchy it may be possible that you are unable to keep a grip on everyday customer experience.
 Some business owners have in the past made it a practice to spend one day in a month actually performing a client interface role to stay updated with real-time customer feedback.
 But not all of us can commit to it.
 That’s where the employees play a critical role.
 Employees can offer customer-oriented, on-ground solutions that can help cut costs.

-6. Get out of the office, break the monotony
+6. Get away from the desk, break the monotony

 Fostering a creative culture and being consistent with it takes time.
 Most team heads are expected to lead with innovative solutions in the workplace.
 However, by cultivating the creative abilities of your team, you can produce varied and sustainable solutions for the company.

-At Yellow Spark, we specialise in developing plans for effective resource management and streamlining systems & process to create an enabling work environment for your employees.
+At Yellow Spark, we specialise in developing & streamlining systems & process to create an enabling work environment for your employees.
 You can write to us on email@example.com for customised modules and workshops for your organisation.

 Author Profile: Deepam Yogi is an adventurer at heart, socially conscious in her gut and professionally a strategic consultant.
 She co-founded Yellow Spark to support organisations to build workplaces that people love being a part of.
 Deepam describes herself as a shy yet opinionated writer, and firmly believes that most answers to complex issues lie in simple communication.